Kulkarni-ui/ML-model-for-Auction-Prediction/README.md

 ## Dataset

-- Cleaned and preprocessed dataset suitable for clustering
+- Cleaned and preprocessed dataset suitable for clustering.
-- Feature scaling and transformation applied where needed
+- Feature scaling and transformation applied where needed.

 ## Technologies Used